 Awards: Winning entries will be unranked.
 All entries meeting detailed criteria will earn general excellence awards.

-FYI: See accompanying magazine GE judging checklist (following all criteria)

-MAGAZINE COVER DESIGN (MB1)

-Definition: Any single magazine cover published during the eligibility period.
+FYI: See accompanying magazine GE judging checklist (following all criteria) MAGAZINE COVER DESIGN (MB1) Definition: Any single magazine cover published during the eligibility period.
 The entry must be a journalistic publication (as opposed to, for example, a literary magazine), must be a typical issue and not one published for public relations purposes.
 If cover design wraps to the back, include the double truck as one entry.
 Entry: One per college.
 Please refer to the BNC Entry Instructions.

-Judging: Criteria for judging include visual impact, artistic merit, creativity, composition and technical quality.
+Class: Art/Design Judging: Criteria for judging include visual impact, artistic merit, creativity, composition and technical quality.
 Use of color WILL NOT be used as a factor in judging.

-MAGAZINE DESIGN/LAYOUT (MC1)

-Definition: Visual appeal of the magazine as a whole.
+MAGAZINE DESIGN/LAYOUT (MC1) Definition: Visual appeal of the magazine as a whole.

-Entry: One per college.
+Class: Art/Design Entry: One per college.
 Submit entire magazine.
-Please refer to the BNC Entry
+Please refer to the BNC Entry Instructions.

-Instructions.

 Judging: Criteria for judging will include visual impact consistency of design theme, technical quality, effectiveness of the combination of photo, art, words and layout.
 Includes cover.
 Use of color WILL NOT be a factor in judging.
+Awards: Four places, plus up to one honorable mention.

-MAGAZINE NEWS FEATURE ARTICLE / Non-Profile (MD1 and MD2)

-Definition: An article that provides information supplementing a news story, usually by adding the human element behind a news event or giving background through interpretation or explanation.
+MAGAZINE NEWS FEATURE ARTICLE / Non-Profile (MD1 and MD2) Definition: An article that provides information supplementing a news story, usually by adding the human element behind a news event or giving background through interpretation or explanation.
 May also include first-person narrative stories.
 The entry should be issue-, trend-or activity-oriented and may have a news peg.

-Class: Writing/Editing

-Judging: Criteria for judging include appropriateness and significance of topic, appeal of lead, originality, clarity, accuracy, grammar and writing style.
+Entries: Two per college.
+Please refer to the BNC Entry Instructions.
+Class: Writing/Editing Judging: Criteria for judging include appropriateness and significance of topic, appeal of lead, originality, clarity, accuracy, grammar and writing style.
+Awards: Four places, plus up to one honorable mention.

-MAGAZINE PROFILE ARTICLE (ME1 and ME2)

-Definition: A personality sketch of an individual or group.
+MAGAZINE PROFILE ARTICLE (ME1 and ME2) Definition: A personality sketch of an individual or group.
 Can be written in either first-or third-person.
 The entry does not require a news peg, though it may occur.

-Class: Writing/Editing

-Judging: Criteria for judging include appropriateness and significance of subject, human interest, appeal of lead, originality, clarity, accuracy, grammar, and writing style.

-MAGAZINE OPINION ARTICLE (MZ1 and MZ2)

-Definition: Personal opinion, analysis, or other commentary set to establish an argument, make a statement and/or persuade the reader.
+Entries: Two per college.
+Please refer to the BNC Entry Instructions.
+Class: Writing/Editing Judging: Criteria for judging include appropriateness and significance of subject, human interest, appeal of lead, originality, clarity, accuracy, grammar, and writing style.
+MAGAZINE OPINION ARTICLE (MZ1 and MZ2) Definition: Personal opinion, analysis, or other commentary set to establish an argument, make a statement and/or persuade the reader.
 May include humor.
 Does not require a news peg, though it may occur.

-Class: Writing/Editing

-Judging: Criteria for judging are originality, appeal of lead, cleverness of writing style, clarity and grammar.
+Entries: Two per college.
+Please refer to the BNC Entry Instructions.
+Class: Writing/Editing Judging: Criteria for judging are originality, appeal of lead, cleverness of writing style, clarity and grammar.
+Awards: Four places, plus up to one honorable mention.

-MAGAZINE ILLUSTRATION (MM1 and MM2)

-Definition: Artwork used in lieu of photographs, with intent to enhance any news, feature, sports or opinion article.
+MAGAZINE ILLUSTRATION (MM1 and MM2) Definition: Artwork used in lieu of photographs, with intent to enhance any news, feature, sports or opinion article.
 May not include an informational graphic.
 Double-truck pages may be submitted as one entry.
 Use of color WILL NOT be a factor in judging.

-Judging: Criteria for judging are clarity of illustration in terms of related material it is designed to enhance, aptness, originality, technical/artistic merit and effectiveness in communicating the intended message.
+Entries: Two per college.
+Please refer to the BNC Entry Instructions.
+Class: Art/Design Judging: Criteria for judging are clarity of illustration in terms of related material it is designed to enhance, aptness, originality, technical/artistic merit and effectiveness in communicating the intended message.
+Awards: Four places, plus up to one honorable mention.